SapienzaInteractiveGraphicsCourse/final-project-thegoblinslayers/README.md

 Each room requires completing a specific interaction to unlock the passage to the next:

-- **Room 1** — Pick up the axe, destroy the barrel (3 hits), pull the lever, light the unlit wall torch
+- **Room 1** — Pick up the axe, destroy the barrel, pull the lever, light the unlit wall torch
 - **Corridor** — Dodge the swinging pendulum traps in the first section; avoid the rolling boulder in the second
 - **Room 2** — Step on the pressure plate (which locks the entrance door), defeat the ogre to open the exit